 Professor Sanzo Jack M. Seki, whose legal name was changed to Jack M. Haywood in 1943, was born in Los Angeles, CA., USA, on July 7, 1914.
 His father was Japanese his mother was of Irish American descent.
 Jack Seki moved to Japan at a very early age.
 Although Seki’s father, Sanzo Seki [b:1888 – d:1975], was a Ju-Jitsu master himself, he also sent Seki to study directly under the legendary Dr. Jigoro Kano, an expert in Tenjin-Shinyo Ryu Jujitsu [Hachinosuke Fukoda, Sensei and Masatomo Iso, Sensei] and Kito-Ryu JuJitsu [Tsunetoshi Iikubo, Sensei] and founder of modern day Judo.
 Some sources indicate that Seki was awarded a sandan in Judo by Kano although there is no documentation available.
 After studying under Kano, Seki returned to master the art as taught by his father.
 Some sources also indicate that he earned an Ikkyu grade in Kendo, but that is also unverifiable.
 According to some sources Seki may have been enrolled at Doshisha College in Kyoto, Japan.

 Prior to World War II, Seki was given the option of being drafted into the Japanese army or emigrating to the United States.
-Fortunately he chose the latter and returned to the U.S. in the mid-1930’s.
+Fortunately he chose the latter and returned to the U.S. in 1931 at the age of 16.
 With his martial arts training current information says that he worked for the U.S. Army Air Force as a weaponless defense instructor.
 It is also possible that he may have served as a translator in the Pacific theatre during the war.
 Information as of 10/26/2006, according to official records [releasable under the Freedom of Information Act] Seki served in the U.S. Army from 1941-1944 assigned to Company A, 34th Signal Training Battalion.
 He was awarded the American Defense Service medal, WWII Victory Medal, WWII Service Lapel Button and a Good Conduct Medal.
 His rank was private, 1st class.
 More detailed records were destroyed in a 1973 fire at the National Personnel Records Center [Military Personnel Records, St. Louis, MO].
 Another reliable source, US Army Signal Center, Ft Gordon, GA,11/14/06] indicates that the Company A, 34th Signal Training Battalion was stationed in Africa, Italy Sicily, thus probably discounting the verbal history that he may have served as a translator in the Pacific theatre during the war — unless it was a cover.